Sam Collins (footballer, born 1977): Hartlepool United

-He signed for League One club Hartlepool United on 31 January 2008 for a nominal fee.
+He signed for a nominal fee for League One club Hartlepool United on 31 January 2008.
 After only several weeks with the club he was sidelined by an injury sustained from an awkward fall.
 This came just days after assistant manager Ian Butterworth praised Collins for "[adding] steel to the back four".

 He was appointed team captain at the start of his first full season with the club, and made 48 appearances by the end of the campaign.
 His consistency continued in 2009–10, as he made 48 appearances.
 He signed a new contract with the club in May 2010.
 He was named as the League One Player of the Month for December 2010.
 After making 49 appearances in the 2010–11 season, he signed a new contract with the club in May 2011.
 Collins was hopeful that manager Mick Wadsworth could lead the club to the play-offs in 2011–12, although they could only manage a 13th-place finish.
 He made 43 appearances in the 2012–13 season, as Hartlepool suffered relegation to League Two with a 23rd-place finish, and was retained for a further season.
 Collins made 43 appearances during the 2013–14 season, and was praised by manager Colin Cooper for the positive influence he had on the rest of the team.
 He was named in the Football League Team of the Week for his performance in a 2–0 win away to Dagenham & Redbridge on 8 February, which was the team's third clean sheet in four matches.

+Collins played his final game in football on 22 November 2014 in a 3–1 home defeat against York City.